COVID-19 Hub Privacy Notice

 The Hub also acts as a first point of contact for all related enquiries and ongoing case management.
 As such it is a route to a wide range of council support, such as advice on Council Tax, Benefits and financial support.

 These services are being provided in line with the wider processing detailed within our corporate fair processing notice.

 In order to provide a quality service, the Council must collect, hold and process a considerable amount of information, including personal information relating to personal circumstances and general information relating to service use.
 It does this to provide services in the most effective and efficient way that it can.

 Personal information (name, address, contact details and NHS number) for all ‘shielding’ residents has been provided to the council by the government’s Ministry of Housing, Communities and Local Government (MHCLG).
 We have entered into a Memorandum of Understanding issued by the MHCLG that sets out how the council will ensure your personal information remains secure and is used appropriately.

 Personal data is collected and retained to support delivery of services to residents during the Covid19 pandemic.
-The key services delivered include food provision, shopping, assistance with accessing medication and prescriptions and social support.
+The key services delivered include food provision, shopping, assistance with accessing medication, prescriptions and vaccinations and social support.
 Personal data collected includes household composition, living circumstances, care arrangements, utility arrangements, dietary requirements, online access, general support requirements as well as support that has been provided.

 How we collect your information